 - Information in easy read

-The national booking system has now opened vaccination appointments for people aged 18 and over.
-If this is you, you can book your appointment (likely to be at the Greater Manchester vaccination centre based at the Ethihad campus).
+- Book an appointment through the national booking system (likely to be at the Greater Manchester vaccination centre based at the Ethihad campus)

 Visit the Transport for Greater Manchester (TfGM) journey planning homepage for information on journey planning, the latest service changes and timetable information.
 Alternatively, you can call 0871 200 2233.
 If you are unable to travel independently or have difficulties paying for public transport, there are a number of options available to you.
 For further information visit www.salford.gov.uk/travel-help or call the Spirit of Salford helpline on 0800 952 1000.

-The first dose of both the Pfizer/BioNTech and Oxford/AstraZeneca vaccine offer good levels of protection, but to get maximum protection from COVID-19, everyone will need to get a second dose.
-We are therefore urging people to come forward for their second dose of the vaccine when they are contacted or if they have an appointment booked.
+The first dose of both the Pfizer/BioNTech and Oxford/AstraZeneca vaccine offer good levels of protection, but to get maximum protection from COVID-19, everyone needs a second dose, ideally 8 weeks later.

 People who booked their appointments through the national booking service (online at www.nhs.uk/covidvaccine or by ringing 119) will have booked both their first and second appointments at the same time.
 People who rang 119 will have been given details of their second appointment over the phone.
 People who booked online can remind themselves of their place and time of their second dose using the ‘manage my appointments’ section on www.nhs.uk/covid-vaccination.